 If you’re single, the idea of going to relationship counseling might seem a bit odd.
 Many people think that relationship counseling is all about helping couples, and isn’t relevant if you don’t currently have a partner.
 However, the reality is quite the opposite.

-Whether you’re just starting a new relationship, struggling to overcome your previous partner, or beginning dating again, relationship counseling for singles can be extremely useful.
+Whether you’re just starting a new relationship, struggling to overcome your previous partner, or are beginning dating again, relationship counseling for singles can be extremely useful.

 In this guide, we’ve explained where to find relationship counseling as a single person, and how this type of therapy can help.